erikbridges/excel-project/README.md

 - [React/JS] - A JavaScript library for building user interfaces!
 - [node.js] - evented I/O for the backend
+- [ExcelJS] - library for creating and modifing excel files
 - [Express] - fast node.js network app framework [@tjholowaychuk]

 And of course Dillinger itself is open source with a [public repository][dill]